 Get Your Guide – Get Your Guide helps you to find top-rated activities and day trips in worldwide destinations including Vietnam.
 Choose from a tour of the Cu Chi Tunnels, take a boat ride along the Mekong Delta, or a cruise around Halong Bay visiting the islands and caves.
-There are several to choose from including Vietnam tours from Hanoi and it’s really simple to use.
+Although some of the tours require a minimum of 2 people, there are plenty to book as a solo including Vietnam tours from Hanoi and it’s really simple to use.
 Just check the reviews, price and availability then book online. * Check all tours and prices here

 Accommodation in Vietnam

 You'll find plenty of Vietnam accommodation from international Vietnam hotels in the main cities, luxury coastal resorts and Vietnam beach resorts to budget hostels.
 You may need to pay a tax on top of your room cost and expect the accommodation to ask for your passport.

 You’ll find local guesthouses along the river which may use an honour system where you write all the food and drink you consume into the guest book and pay when you leave.
 Rooms generally come with a fan unless you pay more for air-conditioning.

 For a more cultural experience, the central highlands and the north of Vietnam offer home-stays in traditional stilt houses within the local communities.
 They can be quite basic but it definitely an experience.